Choosing Amazon protection over greed, for now

 Until that time, major traders will not sell soya that may be linked to deforestation in the Amazon for the rest of the year.
 Since deforestation has been on the rise in the rainforest recently, this is a significant outcome.

-, which exposed big brands that were purchasing crops linked to deforestation in the Amazon.
+The Soya Moratorium was the result of a Greenpeace campaign in 2006, which exposed big brands that were purchasing crops linked to deforestation in the Amazon.
 And it has, without doubt, helped protect the Amazon, while proving to be good for business too.

 From the time the moratorium was only being bandied about as an idea to now, a growing coalition of businesses, third sector organisations and the Brazilian government has been for it.
 McDonalds led the way in calling for the moratorium to continue beyond January 2014, and was joined in this by Carrefour, Nestl, Tesco, Ahold, Marks & Spencer, Waitrose, Sainsburys, Asda and Unilever among others.